Stay Informed and

 against a debilitating disease have long been documented, and

 who feel better will ultimately be able to combat cancer better.

-earliest convenience.
-A capable doctor will be able to point patients
+convenience.
+A capable doctor will be able to point patients in the right

-the right direction when it comes to physical therapy, and a steady
+direction when it comes to physical therapy, and a steady regimen can be just

-can be just what individuals need to feel better after rigorous
+what individuals need to feel better after rigorous chemotherapy treatments.

 |Getting Ready for 2016